Johnnie Dodge: Dulag Luft

-At Dulag Luft he met the Senior British Officer, Wing Commander Harry Day, who with the agreement of the Camp Kommandant, Major Rumpel, was made part of the permanent British staff of the camp.
+At Dulag Luft, Dodge met the Senior British Officer, Wing Commander Harry Day who, with the agreement of the Camp Kommandant Major Rumpel, made Dodge part of the permanent British staff of the camp.
 Rumpel arranged for the records to show that he had been transferred to the Royal Air Force, and from then on, he remained with the RAF POWs.

-Escape always appealed to Dodge's mind, and here he was in good company.
-In addition to Day, also at the camp were the escape-obsessed Jimmy Buckley and Roger Bushell.

-It was from here that Dodge made his second escape attempt.
-A tunnel had been constructed by the permanent British staff, and in June 1941, Dodge, together with Day, Bushell and 14 others made their bid for freedom.
-None were successful, and all were recaptured.
-Dodge, and his travelling companion, were recaptured two days later walking along the autobahn a few miles south of Frankfurt.
-He was given a short period in solitary confinement before being transferred to Stalag Luft I at Barth, with all the other recaptured escapers.
+Dodge made his second escape attempt alongside British officers Jimmy Buckley, Roger Bushell, and Wing Commander Harry Day, all of whom had been active participants in the tunnel's construction.
+In June 1941, 18 individuals from the permanent British staff, including Dodge, made their bid for freedom.
+None were successful, and all were recaptured within a week.
+Dodge was recaptured two days later walking along the autobahn a few miles south of Frankfurt.
+He was given a short period in solitary confinement before being transferred to Stalag Luft I at Barth, with the other recaptured escapees.

 Stalag Luft I

-Dodge became good friends with Harry Day who had taken over the role of Senior British Officer, and he helped Day with the running of the camp and with escape matters.
+Dodge became good friends with Harry Day who had taken over the role of Senior British Officer, and he helped Day with the running of the camp and plans of escape.
 He was transferred to Stalag Luft III at Sagan in April 1942.

 Stalag Luft III (East Compound)

-Here Dodge again acted as deputy to Day.
+At Stalag Luft III, Dodge again acted as deputy to Day.
 In November 1942, he was transferred again, this time to Oflag XXI-B at Schubin in occupied Poland.
 En route to that camp, he escaped from the train, but was immediately seen, shot at and quickly recaptured.